DiUS/homeassistant-powersensor_local/README.md

 To add the integration, go to Settings -> Integrations -> Add Integration and search for "Powersensor (local)".
 It will automatically discover the Powersensor devices on your network.
-This takes 30+ seconds.
+To discovery all devices may take just over 30 seconds.

 If for some reason not all devices were discovered, you can disable and re-enable the integration to force a new discovery.